How do I qualify for Medicare if I’m disabled?

 - Part C – Private HMO, PPO and PFFS health insurance plans

 - Medicare Part D is Medicare's prescription drug plan program.
 Plans are offered by private insurance companies and cover outpatient prescriptions.... – Private prescription drug plan coverage

 People under age 65, who have been receiving Social Security disability benefits for more than 24 months, qualifies to receive Medicare benefits.
 Enrollment is automatic on the 25th month of SSDI benefits.
 There are two exceptions.
-People diagnosed with End Stage Renal Disease (ESRD) or Amyotropic Lateral Sclerosis (ALS, also known as Lou Gehrig’s disease), do not have a waiting period.
+People diagnosed with End Stage Renal Disease (End-Stage Renal Disease (ESRD), also known as kidney failure, is a condition that causes you to need dialysis or a kidney transplant.
+People with ESRD are eligible for Medicare coverage regardless of age....) or Amyotropic Lateral Sclerosis (ALS, also known as Lou Gehrig’s disease), do not have a waiting period.

 Medicare Disability Eligibility Requirements